MarkSudnev/sweet-pipeline/README.md

 ```bash
 docker compose up -d
 ```
-then open Grafana dashboard http://localhost:3000 Log in with admin/admin and observe `data-source` and `data-consumer` graphs
+then open Grafana dashboard http://localhost:3000 Log in with admin/admin and observe `data-source` and `data-consumer` graphs on dashboard